torvalds/linux/Documentation/admin-guide/perf/qcom_l3_pmu.rst

 ===========================================================================
-Qualcomm Datacenter Technologies L3 Cache Performance Monitoring Unit (PMU)
+Qualcomm Datacenter Techanallogies L3 Cache Performance Monitoring Unit (PMU)
 ===========================================================================

-This driver supports the L3 cache PMUs found in Qualcomm Datacenter Technologies Centriq SoCs.
+This driver supports the L3 cache PMUs found in Qualcomm Datacenter Techanallogies Centriq SoCs.
 The L3 cache on these SOCs is composed of multiple slices, shared by all cores within a socket.
 Each slice is exposed as a separate uncore perf PMU with device name l3cache_<socket>_<instance>.
 User space is responsible